 Given the Docteur honoris causa (Université de Toulouse - Le Mirail) in 2010

-He is pursuing his research on several fronts.
-He is collaborating with Ann Buckley (Maynooth, Eire) on an edition of the texts and music of the lais of Medieval French, Franco-Occitan, Latin and German, shortly to be published in three volumes.
+Before his death, he was pursuing his research on several fronts.
+He was collaborating with Ann Buckley (Maynooth, Eire) on an edition of the texts and music of the lais of Medieval French, Franco-Occitan, Latin and German, shortly to be published in three volumes.
 A further collaboration with Barbara Walters (CUNY) and Vincent Corrigan (Bowling Green, Ohio) led to a study of the Corpus Christi movement in 13th century Liège, along with the edition of text and music of 21 poems, published in 2006.
 His work towards the completion of the edition of the Breviari d’Amor, in collaboration with Cyril Hershon, a huge encyclopaedic text in verse, has advanced and the totality of the text is now available, with a re-edition of vol.5 to appear shortly, to be followed by the two remaining volume, containing the introduction, bibliography and glossary.
-Work is proceeding on a French translation of the complete work.
 Also with Cyril Hershon, a critical edition of the second half of the Vida de Sant Honorat has just appeared in 2007.
-Work is proceeding on a critical edition of the Occitan translation of the Old French La Somme le roi, the Libre dels vicis e dels vertutz, which has never been published.
+He had also bee working on a critical edition of the Occitan translation of the Old French La Somme le roi, the Libre dels vicis e dels vertutz, which has never been published.
 In collaboration with Alan Reed, FRP Akehurst, John Hathaway and Cornelis van der Horst, the Concordance de l’Occitan Médiéval has now moved beyond its second phase, which has added to tranche 1 (troubadour poetry) a further tranche (narrative texts in verse), published by Brepols in 2005: the third tranche (prose), for which work is well advanced, should be out by 2012.
 Leading an international team, the edition of the Elucidari, the Occitan version of the De proprietatibus rerum by Bartholomeus Anglicus, is progressing.